 CMNL PUBLICATIONS

-At Changemaker Nexus (CMNL), we are dedicated to fostering knowledge, innovation, and critical discourse through impactful publications.
+At ChangeMaker Nexus (CMNL), we are dedicated to fostering knowledge, innovation, and critical discourse through impactful publications.
 Our research and literary contributions span various fields, including digital transformation, gender literacy, cultural advancement, and ethical research methodologies.
 Below are some of our notable publications:

 Sanjida’s Diary: The Journey of Life